 In 2019, the Investment Management Research Program established a collaboration with Macquarie University, and Professor Tom Smith, Head of the Department of Applied Finance, joined the IMR Program Committee.

 The CIMA Society of Australia, the professional association for Certified Investment Management Analysts in Australia and NZ, supports the Investment Management Research Program as its initiatives are particularly suited to helping CIMA certificants meet their ongoing continuing education commitment.

 The Investment Management Research Workshop is a rare opportunity for the full spectrum of investment management analysts - academics, professional investors, consultants, practitioners and advocates - to come together to consider and discuss contemporary investment management research.

 focused - singularly focused on research in funds management (across all asset classes); wealth management (particularly investment and superannuation); and, banking (particularly financial intermediation and regulation);

-It is a companion program to the annual two-day Investment Management Research Symposium held in Sydney each November.
+It is a companion program to the annual two-day face-to-face Investment Management Research Symposium held in Sydney each November.

 The Investment Management Research Workshop presents research from across three of the five Forum knowledge Domains.